 8. Picnic In Le Jardin du Luxembourg Paris

-By the trimmed trees, just past the Grand Bassin is the sacred area for picnics.
+By the trimmed trees, just past le Grand Bassin is the sacred area for picnics.
 On the weekends, Parisians flock to this lovely part of the Jardin du Luxembourg.
 Come early to get a coveted spot.

+Wondering what to see in the Luxembourg Gardens?
+The flowers are truly impressive.
 Gorgeous seasonal flowers grace the magnificent Jardin du Luxembourg.
 Paris in the fall sees stunning oranges and yellow blooms while summertime presents a glorious riot of hues.
 My favourite Pierre de Ronsard roses climb the trellises near the Orangerie.

 What about the fact that there are date palm, citrus, and pomegranate trees in large green crates positioned around the Jardin du Luxembourg?
 They lend such an exotic feel to the gardens.
 These glorious trees spend the winters in the Orangerie and are placed outside from May to September each year.
 The sour orange trees are reportedly 250 to 300 years old.